huy310304/NEP4-Training/J14 Training/README.md

 # Training and Results for J14 Potential

 This section presents the training process and results using the **J14 Potential** dataset.
-The objective is to minimize the force loss through training with **NEP4 (Neuroevolution Potential)** to enhance the accuracy and efficiency of molecular dynamics (MD) simulations.
+The goal is to minimize the **force loss** through training with **NEP4 (Neuroevolution Potential)** to improve the accuracy and efficiency of molecular dynamics (MD) simulations, particularly for predicting thermal conductivity and material behavior.

 For detailed input parameter descriptions, refer [here](https://gpumd.org/nep/input_files/nep_in.html#index-0).